Skip to main content

 ID TypeBigIntIntInt

-Extra env varsSUPABASE_URL, SUPABASE_SERVICE_ROLE_KEY
+Extra env varsSUPABASE_URL, SUPABASE_SERVICE_ROLE_KEY, ERD_ENCRYPTION_KEYERD_ENCRYPTION_KEY

 Schema setupSQL Editor in Supabase Dashboardnpm run db:push:pg:localnpm run db:push:sqlite